We explain all you need to know about healthcare in Austria, including an overview of the healthcare system, health insurance, costs, and more.

 Private health insurance providers

-There are many private health insurance providers in Austria, all of which regulated by the Financial Market Authority.
+There are many private health insurance providers in Austria, all of which are regulated by the Financial Market Authority.
 The leading groups are Allianz Care and Cigna Global.
 Both offer a range of plans to suit all people and situations.
 Generally, the older you are the more you will pay.
 For example, a plan for children below 18 could cost around €30 per month.
 However, the same plan for someone above 65 may cost as much as €450 to €500 per month.
 Additional factors include both gender and pre-existing conditions.

 For more information, read our guide to getting health insurance in Austria which explains how to choose the best policy for you.